maryi/CSCW-Project/Project report/ReportDocument.md

 *Tool purpose*: illustrates the main purpose of the tool.
 We based our selection of possible values in the typology described by Bower (2015) as technologies for collaboration.
 The complete list of possible values is in [Appendix 2](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%202%20-%20Purpose%20values.md)

-*Compatibility*: provides information about other tools that can be integrated with (e.g., Slack has integrations with Twitter) or tools that are commonly used together as complement (e.g., Github and Trello).
+*Compatibility*: provides information about other software tools might be integrated with (e.g., Slack has integrations with Twitter) or tools that are commonly used together as complement (e.g., Github and Trello).
 This descriptor is free text.

-*Modality*: Based on Nickerson's (1997) this descriptor provides information about the nature of communication within the tool.
-Contribution of the modal dimension, we added a few other options to the dimension including audio communication, visual communication, visualization communication, short message communication.
+*Modality*: Based on Nickerson's (1997) taxonomy this descriptor provides information about the nature of communication within the tool.
+We contributed to the modal dimension, adding a few further options including visualization communication and short message communication.
+Available options now include:

+ * Audio Communication
+ * Visual Communication
+ * Document Communication
+ * Data Communication
+ * Visualization Communication
+ * Short Message Communication

 #### 2.2 Descriptors for collaborative work
 The set of descriptors used to characterize collaborative work is mainly composed by the dimensions proposed in the MoCA framework with the addition of the descriptor *purpose*.
 We found that although MoCA represented a good base to describe collaborative work, the framework presents a high level description for each dimension maybe due to the fact that is has never been applied before to a real situation.
 Accordingly, the first challenge is to create a less abstract version of MoCA with more applicable definitions for its dimensions.